davber/remongo/README.md

 ## License

-"Copyright" © 2021 David Bergman
+Copyright © 2021 David Bergman

 This program and the accompanying materials are made available under the terms of the Unlicense license.